csabapalfi/css-link-in-body/README.md

 ## The empty `<script>` tag 'polyfill'

-Some browsers can be 'convinced' to follow the behaviour described above.
+Some browsers can be 'convinced' to follow the behaviour described above by adding an empty `<script>` tag after the style link in your body:

-By deliberately blocking parsing with an empty script tag which will allow rendering (by preventing the browser from discovering other style links below).

 ```html
   <link rel="stylesheet" href="/main.css"><script> </script>
   <main>...</main>
 ```

+* this will deliberately block parsing after that link tag
+* and forces the browser to wait for pending stylesheets
+* but prevents the browser from discovering other style links below
+* therefore no render-blocking because of style links below

 ## Browser support